jdixosnd/BIO-to-JSONL/README.md

 # BILOU-to-JSONL
-Script converts BILOU format to JSONL
+Script will convert the contents of input.bio to JSONL format and write the output to output.jsonl.